ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 The result of the scaled threshold calculation is limited by `ToCompact(PoWLimit(network))`, a per-network minimum block difficulty.
-This minimum difficulty is also used when a testnet block's time gap exceeds the minimum difficulty gap.
+This minimum difficulty is also used when a Testnet block's time gap exceeds the minimum difficulty gap.
 We use the existing `ExpandedDifficulty::target_difficulty_limit` function to calculate the value of `ToCompact(PoWLimit(network))`.